 Helen Sable, Ph.D. is an associate professor in the Department of Psychology.
 Dr. Sable is a behavioral pharmacologist and toxicologist.
 Her research investigates the impact of exposure to teratogens and the effects of nutritional interventions during early development and aging on behavioral health.

 Michelle B. Stockton, Ph.D. is an associate professor in the College of Health Sciences.
 Her research is focused on the identification, prevention and reduction of health risks and incorporates the design, implementation and treatment fidelity of community-based health behavior interventions/programs specifically targeting obesity prevention.
 Her expertise is in the methodological design and statistical analyses of health-related studies, including bi- and multivariate inferential statistics, degree of relationships, and prediction of group memberships.

 Marie van der Merwe, Ph.D. is an associate professor in the College of Health Sciences.
 Her research focus is on the interaction between nutrition and the immune system, focusing particularly on the regulatory mechanisms that counteract inflammation.
 She has expertise in both cell culture experiments and the use of animal models.

-Yufeng Zhang, Ph.D. is an assistant professor at the University of Memphis in the College of Health Sciences.
+Yufeng Zhang, Ph.D. is an assistant professor in the College of Health Sciences.
 His research is focused on organismal and mitochondrial bioenergetics, reactive oxygen species production in aging and age-related diseases.
 He has expertise in pharmaceutical development related with aging and oxidative stress-related diseases.